AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

       | Admin | Email address of the admin who performed the action.
 System is displayed if the action was performed by an Adobe backend system. |
       | IP Address | IP address of the machine where the action was taken.
 Usually reflects the physical location, but could be a proxy server or VPN address. |
       | Organization | Name of the organization affected by the event. |

-   >[!NOTE]
-   >
-   > Actions performed by system administrators in child organizations of the selected organization are also included in the audit logs.
-Learn more about how system administrators can [track changes](https://helpx.adobe.com/enterprise/using/audit-logs.html) made in the Admin Console.

 1. You can filter audit logs using the following options: